-A "generic" drug works the same as a brand-name drug, but usually costs less.
+A generic drug works the same as a brand-name drug, but usually costs less.
 When a generic version of a brand-name drug is available, our network pharmacies may provide you the generic version.
-However, if your doctor has told us the medical reason that the generic drug will not work for you, then we may cover the brand-name drug.
-(Your share of the cost may be greater for the brand-name drug than for the generic drug.)
+If your doctor has told us the medical reason that the generic drug will not work for you, we may cover the brand-name drug.
+Your share of the cost may be greater for the brand-name drug than for the generic drug.

-Getting plan approval in advance
+Getting plan approval in advance (prior authorization)

-For certain drugs, you or your doctor need to get approval from the plan before we will agree to cover the drug for you.
-This is called "prior authorization."
-Sometimes plan approval is required so we can be sure that your drug is covered by Medicare rules.
-Sometimes the requirement for getting approval in advance helps guide appropriate use of certain drugs.
+For certain drugs, you or your doctor (or other prescriber) need to get approval from the plan before we will agree to cover the drug for you.
+This is called prior authorization.
+Sometimes, plan approval is required so we can be sure that your drug is covered by Medicare rules.
+Sometimes, the requirement for getting approval in advance helps guide appropriate use of certain drugs.
 If you do not get this approval, your drug might not be covered by the plan.

-Trying a different drug first
+Trying a different drug first (step therapy)

-This requirement encourages you to try safer or more effective drugs before the plan covers another drug.
+This requirement encourages you to try one or more specific drugs before the plan covers another drug.
 For example, if Drug A and Drug B treat the same medical condition, the plan may require you to try Drug A first.
-If Drug A does not work for you, the plan will then cover Drug B. This requirement to try a different drug first is called "Step Therapy."
+If Drug A does not work for you, the plan will then cover Drug B. This requirement to try a different drug first is called step therapy.